jyyulab/NetBID/docs/docs/advanced_analysis/advanced_analysis.md

 ### QII.1: How to interpret the significance of the selected driver ?

-To study a single driver or some specific drivers, NetBID2 provides function `draw.GSEA()` to draw the classic GSEA plot, in order to faciliate the interpretation of the significance of target driver(s).
+To study a single driver or some specific drivers, NetBID2 provides function `draw.GSEA()` to draw the classic GSEA plot, in order to facilitate the interpretation of the significance of target driver(s).

 First, retrieve the differential expressed gene profile first.